Are you considering a new podcast or upgrading your equipment for an existing one?

-- Garage Band – While many professional podcasters use high-end software, Garage Band gives me everything I need to create high quality podcasts, laying down multiple tracks, adding in intros and outros with ease, and even dropping sound effects as needed.
-Simple and straightforward makes Garage Band the editing tool for me.
+- Garage Band – While many professional podcasters use high-end software, Garage Band gives me everything I need to create high-quality podcasts, laying down multiple tracks, adding in intros and outros with ease, and even dropping sound effects as needed.
+Simple and straightforward makes Garage Band the best podcast editing software for me.

 Podcast: The Marketing Agents Podcast

 24. Erik Fisher

 RODE Podcast USB Mic: I use the RODE Podcaster USB mic.
 It’s the best quality you can get without using a mixer.

 ECamm Call Recorder: I record interviews via Skype with Ecamm’s Call Recorder.
 It can do audio and video, and it can export out to multiple formats.

 - Stitcher: Stitcher is my favorite app to listen to podcasts on.
 I have my podcast listed on Stitcher but I love using both the site and app to listen to podcasts from others.
 You can use Stitcher on your computer and on your Apple or Android devices to listen to your favorite shows.
 The cool thing about Stitcher is you can set up “stations” and organize the podcasts you listen to so regardless of the mood you are in you can find content to listen to!